openmrs/openmrs-contrib-itsm-terraform/README.md

 This repository can generate documentation for all VMs created, and it's deployed to
 <https://docs.openmrs.org/infrastructure/vms.html>

+Check [Provision new machine](https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Provision-new-machine) and [Guidelines for New Servers](https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Guidelines-for-New-Servers) for more details on how to create machines (these docs are not public).

 # Requirements
 ## Credentials
 Before you can use this repository, you need: